-Local Green Space Reasonably close proximity to the community it serves Demonstrably special to a local community and holds a particular local significance Local in character and not an extensive tract of land 6.
-Woodland and grassed area between Towngate and Manor Park, Silkstone This area is immediately surrounded by residential areas, Towngate to the North and Manor Park to the South.
-Footpaths run through it, North- South and East- West.
-Anyone walking with their children to Silkstone Primary school from the Broad Gates and Towngate estates will pass through it every day.
+Local Green Space Reasonably close Demonstrably special Local in character proximity to the community it to a local community and holds a particular and not an extensive tract of 6.
+Woodland and grassed area serves This area is Iocal significance Anyone walking with land 0.951 Ha between Towngate and Manor Park, Silkstone immediately surrounded by residential areas, Towngate to the North and Manor Park to the South.
+Footpaths run through it, North- South and East- West. their children to Silkstone Primary school from the Broad Gates and Towngate estates will pass through it every day.
 Children can explore the wild area and the shallow stream.
 The area is also important for walkers as part of a circular route around the North and West of the village.
 It provides a quiet area away from the busy High Street.
-0.951 Ha As the buffer between the Towngate and Manor Park estates, it is essentially of local character and importance.
-7. Manor Park, Silkstone - areas within the estate and fronting bungalows facing on to Barnsley Road at Silkstone Cross A B Total and the estate and fronting bungalows facing on to Barnsley Road at Silkstone Cross These grassed areas are within and around the Manor Park estate.
+As the buffer between the Towngate and Manor Park estates, it is essentially of local character and importance.
+7. Manor Park, Silkstone - areas within the estate and fronting bungalows facing on to Barnsley Road at Silkstone Cross A B These grassed areas are within and around the Manor Park estate.
 The area between the bungalows and the A628 Barnsley Road provides a front lawn for those properties.
 They enhance the character of the estate by giving a sense of space.
 The area in front of the bungalows provides a buffer between them and the busy A628, enhancing the quality of life of those residents.
 It also provides an important gateway marker for those entering the village from the Penistone and Manchester direction.
 7A - 0.077 Ha 7B - 0.092 Ha 7C - 0.287 Ha As these areas are within and around a residential area, they are essentially local in character and importance.